janosgyerik/encrypt-dir-encfs/README.md

 >     The directory "/path/to/project/encrypt-dir-encfs/raw/" does not exist.
 Should it be created? (y,n)

-Say 'y'.
+Say `y`.
 There will be one more question:

 >     Creating new encrypted volume.
 >     Please choose from one of the following options: